 A Small Press Independent Publisher

-LOST ON THE LADY ELGIN
+LOST ON THE LADY ELGIN: Special Edition

 By Valerie van Heest

-Nonfiction ISBN: 978-0-9801750-9-7 | Hard back | $26.95 Free U.S. Shipping
+Nonfiction ISBN: 978-0-9889772-3-5 | Soft back | $26.95 Free U.S. Shipping

 ALL COPIES PURCHASED HERE WILL BE SIGNED BY THE AUTHOR

-Winner – 2011 INDIE Book Award for NonFiction History
+Winner – 2011 INDIE Book Award for Nonfiction History

 Winner – 2011 Illinois State History Book Award